fadupros-amd/viper-scripts/README.md

 ## Customizing the benchmark
 - Training based on Pytorch, dataset is imagenet.
 - Normal completion is *CANCELLED..
 DUE TO TIME LIMIT* after 12 hours.
-- One can modify the benchmark and improve vebosity.
+- One can modify the benchmark to reduce overall elsapsed time
-   - reduce the epoch parameter (full pass) from 90 to 1
+   - Adapt the epoch parameter (number of full pass on the images) from 90 to 1.
-   -
+   - Runtime is now below 20 minutes and completion message is : *Training completed!* + some sanity checks